AuthentiqID/omniauth-authentiq/README.md

 The `~s` and `~r` can be combined to `~rs` to indicate that the scope is both required and should be / have been verified.

-# Response
+# Response data
-An example response, in the form of a ruby hash, after requesting all possible scopes would be
+An example complete response, in the form of a ruby hash, after requesting all possible scopes would be

 ```ruby
 {